NVE/terrain-change-detection-pc/README.md

 - `pyvista` — optional 3D plotting backend
 - `scikit-learn` — KD-tree for C2C and utilities

+Optional (recommended for non-blocking PyVista):
+- `pyvistaqt` and `PySide6` — enables PyVista BackgroundPlotter (non-blocking windows)

-`uv` installs these automatically when running scripts.
+`uv` installs the core packages automatically when running scripts.
+Use `uv add` for optional extras (see above).